March 2025 - Diary of a Revenue Engineer

 What I learned…

 In combination with this, I also actively removed some of the intense learning regimen from my routines this month.
 Why?
-Great question:
+Great question…

 Dopamine balance

-• Think of it like this... dopamine can peak and trough, just like the natural oscillations of life’s ups and downs.
+In my search for optimising motivation, energy and drive, I’ve also learned that taking breaks from the routines that build and boost dopamine, or at least working on a random schedule, can help with increasing your overall dopamine ‘base level’.
+Think of it like this… dopamine can peak and trough, just like the natural oscillations of life.
 The ideal situation is to have smaller peaks and troughs in a more random rhythm - all of which increases the base level of dopamine.
+It’s the most scientific description of the difference between happiness and contentment I think I've seen.
+Here’s how I’ve come to see them through my experiences:

-• Happiness: more intense moments of feeling, even if fleeting.
+happiness: more intense moments of feeling, even if fleeting.

-• Contentment: more consistent sensation of general goodness.
+contentment: more consistent sensation of general goodness.

 Learning and entertainment

-• As an example, if you toss a coin to decide if you’re going to listen to music during your workout, that can help create a randomness which helps build a higher dopamine base level, rather than a predictable peak.
+To this end, intense and consistent levels of learning, as I tend to engage with them, can miss that random rhythm which encourages a higher base line.
+For example, if you flip a coin to decide if you’re going to listen to music during your workout, that can help create a randomness which helps build a higher dopamine base level, rather than a predictable peak.
+Hence, I am actively using the business of March to build that randomness and take a break.

-Prompt Engineering
+Prompt engineering

-• Through some self discovery and a massive project working alongside some distinctly talented people, I dove deeper into the structure and purpose of detailed prompts for better AI output.
+Through some self discovery and a massive project working alongside some distinctly talented people, I dove deeper into the structure and purpose of detailed prompts for better AI output.
+It massively upped my game in this area and has helped me build some amazing things for myself and my profession.
+I’ll be sharing some content soon on how I got massive returns from my work with AI last year, but I hope to considerably surpass them this year.

 What I built…

-This quarter I built a series of things for my personal and professional life:
+This quarter I built a series of things for my personal and professional life…

-Purpose and Goals
+Purpose and goals

-• Using what I learned from prompt engineering and creating flows for my own goal setting and process, I created the beginnings of a prompt for AI to help people run through the same process I do, and have, for a few years now.
+Using what I learned from prompt engineering and creating flows for my own goal setting and process, I created the beginnings of a prompt for AI to help people run through the same process I do.
+It’s helped me create a six-figure income in five years, change career, find myself, overcome addiction, define goals for the next 15 years, gain muscle, get fit, be a better partner, father and friend, and a happier individual overall.
+I can’t think of a more beneficial use of AI right now.

 Call analysis and Revenue Engineering

-• I can certainly find opportunities to scale this work more, but creating the processes and the methodologies to achieve these things and seeing them work again and again in different contexts is deeply fulfilling.
+I’m also creating detailed processes to help scale my work and make it more cost effective for other organisations.
+I’m lucky to be working with so many amazing people, and with a super impressive organisation at the moment where this work can flourish.
+I can certainly find opportunities to scale this work, but creating the processes and the methodologies to achieve these things and seeing them work again and again in different contexts is deeply fulfilling.

 How I lived longer…